Alien Cargo

-Alien Cargo is a 1999 science fiction film directed by Mark Haber and starring Jason London, Missy Crider, Elizabeth Alexander and Alan Dale.
+Alien Cargo is a 1999 American science fiction television film directed by Mark Haber, written by Carla Jean Wagner, and starring Jason London, Missy Crider, Elizabeth Alexander and Alan Dale.
 In the film, a space-cargo transport ship is attacked by an unknown alien life form that manipulates all organic life into releasing their inner evil psyche.
+It aired on UPN on January 28, 1999.

 Plot

-After months of hyper-sleep aboard the cargo transport ship Solar System Shipping Vessel No.17 (SSS-17), two crew members awaken: Christopher 'Chris' McNiel (Jason London) and Theta Kaplan (Missy Crider).
+After months of hyper-sleep aboard the cargo transport ship Solar System Shipping Vessel No.17 (SSS-17), two crew members awaken: Chris McNiel and Theta Kaplan.
 They discover that they've been awakened from hyper-sleep, by the ship's computer, almost ten months past their scheduled time, as something has gone terribly wrong on board.
 The ship's internal systems are badly damaged, they have almost no fuel and their position is some way off the ecliptic.
 They slowly realize that the vessel's first shift probably killed each other and caused the ship's desolation but, as of yet, they don't know why.
 They calculate that they have only nine hours of life-support power left and then it will fail.
 With the help of the ship's log they discover a space probe that one of the crew of the first shift brought on board.
 They then find a strange substance and begin to analyze it.